vlomonaco/core50/README.md

 - [`core/`](core): The actual code of the benchmark.
 - [`data/`](data): After the setup it will be created and filled with data needed for the experiments.
 It will also be used for storing partial computations.
 - [`extras/`](extras): Results and configuration files you can download without delving into the code.
-- [`scripts/`](scripts): It contains useful scripts to help you downloading the necessary materials and setup the environment.
+- [`scripts/`](scripts): It contains useful scripts to help you downloading the necessary materials, setup the environment or load the data for your experiments in Python.
 - [`LICENSE`](LICENSE): Standard Creative Commons Attribution 4.0 International License.
 - [`README.md`](README.md): This instructions file.
 - [`run_sI_exps.sh`](run_sI_exps.sh): Simple bash script for running the _"New Instances (NI)"_ experiments with the different architectures and strategies